-Before we explore what CCM is all about, think about this question.
+Before we explore what customer communication management (CCM) is all about, think about this question.
 Do we live in an age of instant gratification?
-Some would argue ‘yes’.
-As concentration falters and attention spans become shorter, consumers do often appreciate the satisfaction of living in the moment.
+Some would argue “yes.”
+As concentration falters and attention spans become shorter, consumers often appreciate the satisfaction of living in the moment.
 Social media consumption is a great example of this, as is fast food.
-But instant gratification–which often results from simple transaction-oriented selling–is not always the end goal for all customers.
+But instant gratification–which often results from simple transaction-oriented selling–isn’t always the end goal for all customers.
 Many are looking for memorable and personalized customer experiences (CX) from the brands they interact with.
 They’re also willing to invest time and effort into developing ongoing relationships with these brands.
 These experiences and relationships are asynchronous with instant gratification.

 In a recent Salesforce survey, 84% of customers said that CX is as important to them as products and services.

 However, presenting a robust CX is just half the battle.
-Making this a working reality requires identifying current gaps, setting future goals, formalizing the communications processes, workflows, and best practices, and implementing automated tracking, analyses, encompass and response.
-Here’s where customer communications management (CCM) software can be the real game-changer.
+Making this a working reality requires identifying current gaps, setting future goals, formalizing the communications processes, workflows, and best practices, and implementing automated tracking, analyses, encompass, and response.
+This is where customer communications management software can be a real game-changer.

-But what are the benefits of a great CCM system?
+But what are the benefits of a great customer communication management system?
 And how do organizations choose the right solution for their needs?

-More commonly than smaller organizations, it’s medium-sized firms and large enterprises–in both B2C and B2B spaces–that really benefit from CCM platforms.
+More commonly than smaller organizations, it’s medium-sized firms and large enterprises–in both B2C and B2B spaces–that really benefit from customer communication management platforms.
 This is because they frequently have hundreds, if not thousands of customers, with whom communications must be managed and maintained at a certain level.
 These communications should be personalized, created on-demand, and quickly disseminated.
-They must also be tracked and analyzed to maintain engaging conversations, and determine the best actions at each touchpoint for every customer.
+They must also be tracked and analyzed to maintain engaging conversations and determine the best actions at each touchpoint for every customer.

 This guide has been created for such firms.